About the Journal

 • PKP Preservation Network (PKP PN): Application submitted; upon activation, all published content will be preserved automatically through the PKP PN service for OJS journals.

-• Internet Archive: All issues and article PDFs are deposited in the Internet Archive (archive.org) for long-term preservation and public access.
+• Internet Archive: All issues and article PDFs are periodically deposited or scheduled for deposit in the Internet Archive (archive.org) for long-term preservation and public access.
 Core journal pages are also captured periodically via the Wayback Machine.

 • Institutional & Library Repositories (Self-archiving): Authors are encouraged to deposit all versions—preprint, accepted manuscript, and version of record—without embargo, in institutional or subject repositories of their choice.